Anshu0707/spendly/README.md

 ## 🧠 Design Philosophy

-This project strictly follows the **SOLID principles** of object-oriented programming to ensure:
+The backend of this project strictly follows the **SOLID principles** of object-oriented programming to ensure:

 - ✅ Scalability
 - ✅ Maintainability